alexzmmv/LFTC/Lab1/use_cases.md

 ```
 Justification: Concise conditional assignment without full if/else block.

-## 7. List Literals
+## 7. List Literals and Indexing
-Purpose: Build ad-hoc collections for processing.
+Purpose: Build and access collections for processing.
 Example:
 ```
+!!
+SIMPLE LIST AND INDEXING
 readings = [12, 15, 18, 14];
+first = readings[0];

+!!
+NESTED LISTS AND MULTI-DIMENSIONAL ACCESS matrix = [[1, 2], [3, 4]];
+cell = matrix[1][0];  !! gets 3
 ```
-Justification: Core data structure for filtering/transformation tasks.
+Justification: Core data structures with flexible single/multi-dimensional access.

 ## 8. Comments (!! / !!!)
 Purpose: Document logic; multi-line for block notes.
 Example:
 ```
 !!
-COMMENT
+THIS IS A SINGLE LINE COMMENT
 !!!
-MUAHAHA!
-MORE COMMENT ON MORE LINES
-HUA?
+THIS IS A MULTI-LINE COMMENT
+WITH UPPERCASE LETTERS
+AND NUMBERS 123
 !!!
 ```
 Justification: Improves maintainability; ignored by interpreter.
+Comments must use uppercase letters.

 ## Minimal End-to-End Snippet
 ```